jlopezclosa/QuantumRL-Notes/Ideas/Symmetry for Qubit Allocation.md

 $$C_{1} = \{q_{1}, q_{2}\}, C_{2} = \{q_{3}, q_{4}\}$$
 This assignment is the same as $C_{1} = \{q_{3}, q_{4}\}, C_{2} = \{q_{1}, q_{2}\}$.
 Therefore, they should be Q-invariant.
 However, it's not clear that we can make all these assumptions.
+### Starting qubit symmetry

+Always starting from qubit $q_0$ can make the model favor the first qubit, from which then we build our action masking procedure.
+Therefore, we should guarantee that, if we start from any qubit $q_n$, we get the same solution but permuted.
 ### Swap symmetry

 A particular solution symmetry regards the SWAPS: $Q(\text{swap}(q_{1}, q_{2}) = Q(\text{swap}(q_{2}, q_{1})$.
 Namely, the Q-value of the 2 possible swaps combining a pair of gates should be invariant to the action of $C_2$.